Random Forest Weighted Local Fr\'echet Regression with Random Objects: Theoretical Properties

 In this case, $\hat{R}_n(x,y)$ is called an incomplete infinite order U-statistic with a random kernel (about $\xi_{b}$) for each fixed $y \in \Omega$, which in general does not fit within the framework of infinite order U-statistics.
-But the randomization parameter $\xi \sim \Xi$ is usually independent of the training sample $\mathcal{D}_{n}$.
-The consistency of $\hat{R}_n(x, y)-\tilde{R}_n(x, y)=o_p(1)$ for each $y \in \Omega$ still holds.
+Since the randomization parameter $\xi \sim \Xi$ here is independent of the training sample $\mathcal{D}_{n}$, the consistency of $\hat{R}_n(x, y)-\tilde{R}_n(x, y)=o_p(1)$ for each $y \in \Omega$ still holds.
 Then by the same proof as Theorem~\ref{consistency}, $\hat{r}_{\oplus}(x)$ is still pointwise consistent with finite Fr\'echet trees.
-But the tool of incomplete infinite order U-processes with a random kernel is not clear so far.
-So the convergence rate and asymptotic normality in the following section~\ref{sec3.2}, \ref{sec3.3} will still be developed under the constraint $B \rightarrow \infty$ due to the vast challenges of theoretical techniques. \end{remark}
+But the other tool of incomplete infinite order U-processes with a random kernel is not clear so far.
+So the convergence rate and asymptotic normality in the following content will still be developed under the constraint $B \rightarrow \infty$ due to the vast challenges of theoretical techniques. \end{remark}

-If the previous assumptions are suitably strengthened (see the assumption (U1--U4) before the proof of the following theorem in the supplementary material), we can further obtain the uniform convergence results for $\hat{r}_{\oplus}(x)$.
+If the previous assumptions are suitably strengthened (see the assumption (U1--U4) before the proof of the following theorem in the Appendix~\ref{sec D}), we can further obtain the uniform convergence results for $\hat{r}_{\oplus}(x)$.
 Let $\Vert \cdot \Vert$ be the Euclidean norm on $\mathcal{R}^{p}$ and $J > 0$. \begin{theorem} Suppose that (A1), (U1)--(U4) hold and Fr\'echet trees are honest and symmetric.
 Then

 \end{theorem}